-"Animal liberation" by peter singer was written more than 40 years ago, "Animals machines" by Ruth Harrison was written more than 50 years ago, and since these two, hundreds more were published, and there are hundreds of websites and social-media platforms with thousands of videos and tens of thousands of photos documenting animals' systematic exploitation by humans.
-People have many ways to get the information if they want to, they just don’t.
+"Animal Liberation" by Peter Singer was written more than 40 years ago, "Animals Machines" by Ruth Harrison was written more than 50 years ago, and since these two, hundreds more were published, and there are thousands of websites and social media platforms with thousands of videos and tens of thousands of photos documenting animals' systematic exploitation by humans.
+Humans have many ways to get the information if they want to, they just don’t.

 The animal rights arguments are so simple and right.
 They are based on solid facts and evidences.
 Nobody can confront them rationally.
 Why then is it so hard to convince someone to go vegan?